Missing Myron Cope

 Yoi.

-There was always Cope.
-No matter what, Myron would help us make sense of it all, win or lose.
-Myron gave us the Towel so we could celebrate, and he let us know when it was alright to bring the Towel to the stadium.
+Cope was always there.
+No matter what, Myron would help us make sense of it all, every game, win or lose.
+Myron gave us the Terrible Towel so we could celebrate, and he let us know when it was alright to bring the Towel to the stadium.

 And we followed him religiously.
 The Steelers were our religion.
 Even our priests knew that in Pittsburgh, there was the Christmas Season, Lent and Easter Season, and Steeler Season.
 Period.
 Some of them even had black and gold stoles.